 - The candidate’s PhD thesis should be original work in the field of sol-gel science and technology.

-- Candidates must submit an online application (click here) by March 26, 2021.
+Candidates must submit an online application by February 28, 2022.

 - The ISGS Board of Directors decides the prize winner based on the recommendation by the PhD Award Committee and this decision cannot be challenged.